Day 1 — Kangerlussuaq, Greenland

 Our first foray into Canada begins in the town of Iqaluit, located at the head of Frobisher Bay, an inlet of the North Atlantic extending into south-eastern Baffin Island.
 The Bay is so long that it was first taken to be the possible entrance of a Northwest Passage.
 Iqaluit is the capital of Canada’s newest territory, Nunavut -Inuktitut for “our land”.
 Nunavut is the least populated, but largest of Canada’s provinces and territories.

-Our ship’s experts along with local guides will take us around Iqaluit and will lead us through the Nunatta Sunakkutaangit Museum and the Nunavut Legislative Assembly Building, both housing incredible collections of Inuit artwork.
+Our ship’s experts along with local guides will take us around Iqaluit and will lead us through the Nunatta Sunakkutaangit Museum, housing an incredible collection of Inuit artwork.
 The museum shop has some very interesting local prints for sale.
 Even walking through town there are many opportunities to see various pieces of artwork.

 Day 8 — Lady Franklin Island and Monumental Island, Nunavut, Canada

 Named in honour of Sir John Franklin’s widow, uninhabited Lady Franklin Island is 40 kilometres off of Baffin Island’s Hall Peninsula.
-There are at least seven smaller, unnamed islands off its northwest shore that lend themselves to be explored by Zodiac, while Lady Franklin Island offers an abundance of bears, ducks, seals, and walrus.
+There are at least seven smaller, unnamed islands off its northwest shore that lend themselves to be explored by Zodiac, while Lady Franklin Island offers a chance to look for polar bears, ducks, seals, and walrus.

 Day 9 — Kimmirut, Nunavut, Canada